 Treating Lung Injuries in Burn Cases

 Burns caused by catastrophic accidents are unique injuries that we deal with at our law firm.
-Not only are burn injuries painful and devastating to the body, but they also require extensive treatment by specialists.
-Lung damage is one serious complication present, along with thermal injuries suffered in a fiery car crash.
+Burn injuries are painful and devastating to the body, but they also require extensive treatment by specialists.
+Lung damage presents serious complications, and thermal injuries are suffered in a fiery car crash.

-Burn injuries may result in severe pain.
-They often leave permanent physical and emotional trauma along with life-long disabilities.
+Burn injuries may result in severe pain, and they often leave permanent physical and emotional trauma along with life-long disabilities.
 If you or a loved one has suffered burns in an accident caused by someone else's negligence, our experienced injury lawyers can assist you with your claim for damages.
 Call us for compassionate, free, and friendly advice at (916) 921-6400 or (800) 404-5400, or send your inquiry online.Injuries to the Respiratory Tract in Burn Patients

 When the human body is subject to flames and fire, the potential for injury to the respiratory tract exists.
 Often lung injuries of this type are associated with second-degree or third-degree burns to the face, but they can also be present when there are no burns and only the inhalation of hot fumes or steam.
 The degree of injury to the lungs depends on the following criteria: